Top Tourist Season

 So when should you go to Norway if you want to avoid the high travel season?
 May and September are wonderful alternatives of when to go to Norway and get lower rates, and the weather in Norway will still be mild enough for outdoor activities and sightseeing.

 For travelers, the quietest (and likely cheapest) month in Norway is October.
 The summer is over, but the ski season hasn't started yet.
 October can be cold and many outdoor attractions have begun to close, though.
+It's also good to avoid touching other people.

 The Colder Months